TharunKommaddi/OracleApex/Interview Questions - Oracle PL SQL.md

 # 36. What is a mutating table error and how can you get around it ?

-# 37. What is an autonomous transaction?
+# 37. What is an autonomous transaction ?
 Where do we use it ?

-# 38. What is a package?
+# 38. What is a package ?
 What do you mean by overloading ?

 # 39. What is Bulk Collect ?

+# 40. How to insert into multiple tables using PL/SQL constructs ?

+# 41. How to update the base tables in a view ?

+# 42. What are all the joins available in Oracle ?

+# 43. How to restrict the users from modifying the table data ?

+# 48. How to add a primary key and check constraint on the table having duplicate records ?

+# 49. How to gather statistics ?

+# 50. Importing and exporting data from one database to another ?

+# 51. What will you consider when you look into the select statement for performance tuning ?

+# 52. Why do go for bulk collect ?

+# 53. What will you get with an explain plan ?

+# 54. Can we declare one ref cursor and use it multiple times for different DML statements ?

+# 55. Why can we use a synonym ?

+# 57. How can we refresh a materialized view ?